AxisCommunications/axis-web-video-player/example/README.md

-# WebRTC with Axis VaaS video player example
+# Axis Web Video Player example

-An example how to use the VaaS video player
+An example how to use Axis Web Video Player

 ## Configuration